 Most residents of Friston were not alerted to the potential threat to the village until Scottish Power’s Phase 3 consultation was reaching its final days.
 This failure to engage Friston, meant villagers had insufficient time to understand and provide informed opinion on proposals.
 Scottish Powers ‘Statement of Community Consultation’ ‘SoCC’ advertisements for Phase 3 failed to mention ‘Onshore Development’ requirements.
 One of the main onshore requirements for offshore wind projects is a need for a vast industrial sites on land with huge industrial buildings and large clusters of exposed electricity machinery.

-The failure by the developer to engage the local community (Friston residents) in early consultation ment that most villagers were unable to play a vital role in early stage consultations.
+The failure by the developer to engage the local community (Friston residents) in early consultation meant that most villagers were unable to play a vital role in early stage consultations.

-Once villagers learnt of the plans they made it clear to Scottish Power & key stakeholders that the plans were unacceptable on numerous grounds including some of the following.
+Once villagers learnt of Scottish Powers proposals they made it clear to Scottish Power & key stakeholders that the plans were unacceptable on numerous grounds including some of the following.

 The images show mock-up before and after views from Grove road, as you enter Friston from the North East.
 There is no screening from the road, the green edging in the ‘After’ image represents Scottish Powers proposed provision of banking around the site from this location and viewing point.